edwardns86/JavascriptGame/README.md

 * [x] List anything else that you can get done to improve the page!

 Improvements required ...
-Complete the history of top scores section
+Complete the history of top scores section.
+Add more game functionality.
-Add favicon to the page
+Add levels to the game.

 ## Time Spent and Lessons Learned